Angelolatry

-The worship of angels (or angelolatry) primarily relates to either excessive honouring (or possibly invoking the names of) angels.
+Angelolatry primarily relates to either excessive honouring (possibly invoking the names of) or worship of angels.

 In Greek and Roman religion

 The Greek word angelos ("messenger") has some use in Greek religion relating to divine messengers.
 The Hypsistarians worshipped the Hypsistos ("Most High)" and acknowledged the gods of traditional Greek religion as angels but some modern scholars identify the Hypsistarian groups, with gentile God-fearers, to Hellenistic Judaism.

 In 1981, A.R.R.
 Sheppard published an inscription (from near Kotiaion) related to Holiness and Justice, personifications honoured, or worshipped, in areas of Phrygia and Lydia.
 The significant discovery in the inscription was Sheppard's reading: ΦΙΛΑΝΓΕΛΩΝ (”Friends-of-angels”) an apparent evidence of pagan reverence of angels: